Anthony Ortega (musician)

-Anthony Robert "Tony" Ortega (June 7, 1928 – October 30, 2022) was an American jazz clarinetist, saxophonist, and flautist.
+Anthony Robert "Tony" Ortega (June 7, 1928 – October 30, 2022) was an American jazz clarinetist, saxophonist, flutist and studio musician.

 Early life

-Ortega was born in Los Angeles.
-He began to play the saxophone at age 14 and studied the instrument under Lloyd Reese.A year after starting alto saxophone, he took up the clarinet.
+Anthony Robert Ortega was born in Los Angeles, California on June 7, 1928.
+He grew up in the Watts area.
+He attended Jordan High School, a school where many other musicians such as Buddy Collette, Charles Mingus and Jackie Kelso at one time attended.
+He was also part of the school band during his time there.
+He began to play the saxophone at age fourteen and later studied the instrument under Lloyd Reese.
+A year after starting alto saxophone, he took up the clarinet. and later the flute, learning both in his five years with Reese.

 Ortega`s bandmate in Lloyd Reese`s practice orchestra included another Reese pupil, Eric Dolphy.
-He was heavily-influenced by and introduced to musicians by his cousin, Ray Vasquez.
+He was heavily-influenced by and introduced to musicians by his cousin, Ray Vasquez who had suggested he study with Reese.
+Ortega credited Reese with giving him a rounded music education while teaching him the technical skills needed to play within large and small jazz groups.

+As a teen, Ortega was often allowed to sit-in with jazz musicians at jam sessions in Central Avenue clubs, where L.A.'s African American culture and jazz was centered in the 1940s; playing with musicians such as Dexter Gordon, Wardell Gray, Teddy Edwards and Hampton Hawes.